-Students learn how to evaluate potential options and understand the risks associated with each one.
+Students learn how to evaluate potential options and understand school counseling techniques associated with each one.
 They gain problem solving abilities through self-reflection and critical thinking exercises that are designed to promote healthy decision making habits.

 This type of instruction helps foster a supportive environment for learning where everyone feels comfortable sharing their thoughts without fear of judgement or ridicule.
 School counselors strive to create positive changes within their schools by giving students the knowledge and confidence needed to build successful futures for themselves.

 Through thoughtful guidance, teachers can encourage students to reach their goals while developing respect for others along the way.
 With such an empowering approach towards education, it’s no surprise that school counseling curriculums are becoming increasingly popular among today’s educators and families alike.

 To better explore why this kind of curriculum is so important we will now take a closer look at its benefits and outcomes.

 I believe that a comprehensive school counseling curriculum is essential to building strong relationships, fostering creativity and providing support for all students.

 It allows us to meet the individual needs of our students while also promoting collaboration and supporting diversity within our communities.
 Our curriculum must be designed with intention in order to ensure we are addressing trauma, creating safe spaces and building trust among staff and student populations alike.

 School counselors have an opportunity to design activities that allow us to better understand student needs – from social-emotional learning strategies to career exploration.